chiahxuan/tutor_management_system/README.md

 ** DISCLAIMER **
-DISCLAIMER: The uploaded project file is only for references and comparison, the project file will not be used in any profit-oriented activities without my permission.
+The uploaded project file is only for references and comparison, the project file will not be used in any profit-oriented activities without my permission.
 The user that downloaded the said project will be responsible for any outcomes of their future implementation on the project, and I will not held any legal responsibilities upon your action.
 However, any users are welcomed to suggest any changes or improvements upon the project if they want to.